temporalio/reference-app-orders-go/README.md

 ![OMS logo](docs/images/oms-logo.png)

-The Order Management System (OMS) is a reference application that demonstrates how to design and implement an order processing system with Temporal.
+The Order Management System (OMS) is a reference application that demonstrates one way to approach the design and implementation of an order processing system based on Temporal Workflows.
 You can run this application locally (directly on a laptop) or in a Kubernetes cluster.
-In either case, the Temporal Service can be local, a remote self-hosted deployment, or Temporal Cloud.
+In addition, the required Temporal Service can be run locally, or be provided by a remote self-hosted deployment, or be provided by Temporal Cloud.

 ## Quickstart
 We recommend that you begin by reading the [documentation](docs/README.md), which will explain the features of the application and aspects of its design.
-It also provides instructions for deploying and running the application in various environments, including in Kubernetes and with Temporal Cloud.
+It also provides instructions for deploying and running the application in various environments.

-If you'd prefer to jump right in and run it locally, follow these steps.
-Unless otherwise noted, you should execute the commands from the root directory of the project.
+If you'd like to jump right in and run the OMS locally, clone this repository to your machine and follow the steps below.
+Unless otherwise noted, you should execute the commands from the root directory of your clone.

 ### Start the Temporal Service
 Run the following command in your terminal: